bnjenner/Nord-Lab-Data-Transfer/README.md

 following programs as well as the syntax and usage of Rclone before using these scripts.

-For questions of comments, PLEASE contact
+For questions or comments, PLEASE contact
 Bradley Jenner at <bnjenner@ucdavis.edu>

 ################### General Notice ################